-Emerging in 2002 as the first nation of the 21st century, Timor-Leste was quickly confronted with the twofold challenge of building its institutions from the scratch and delivering services to its extremely poor population.
+Emerging in 2002 as the first new nation of the 21st century, Timor-Leste was quickly confronted with the twofold challenge of building its institutions from scratch and delivering services to its extremely poor population.

-Two years after the Timor-Leste's declaration of independence, the ILO launched its first sizable technical cooperation project and adopted an implementation modality, which allowed the organization to build sustainable capacity of its young and fragile constituents and - at the same time - to achieve the agreed project's pro-poor outcomes.
-As such, state building was no longer conceived as a mere project outcome, but became a part of the project's strategy and daily implementation.
+Two years after Timor-Leste's declaration of independence, the ILO launched its first sizable technical cooperation project and adopted an implementation modality which allowed the organization to build up the sustainable capacity of its young and fragile constituents and at the same time to achieve the agreed project's propoor outcomes.
+As such, state-building was no longer conceived as a mere project outcome, but became a part of the project's strategy and daily implementation.

-Unlike the prevailing 'parallel approach' to project implementation, in which funds are allocated for separate project offices, staffed by a team of National Project Officers remunerated at the UN salary scale, the 'embedded approach', piloted by the ILO in Timor-Leste, took a different track: 'one project, one team', with the ILO expertise fully blended within the national counterpart.
+Unlike the prevailing 'parallel approach' to project implementation, in which funds are allocated for separate project offices staffed by a team of National Project Officers remunerated on the UN salary scale, the 'embedded approach', piloted by the ILO in Timor-Leste, took a different track: 'one project, one team', with the ILO expertise fully blended into the national counterpart.

-The approach consisted of placing experts directly into the constituents' organizational structures and in using service contracts to channel project's resources through their systems, with the objective of assisting them in developing their own staff, strengthening their internal procedures and designing their strategies and plans.
-Working side-by-side with ILO experts, counterparts' staff had the opportunity to learn by doing and to ask for ad hoc advice and support.
+The approach consisted of placing experts directly within the constituents' organizational structures and in using service contracts to channel project resources through their systems, with the objective of helping them to develop their own staff, strengthen their internal procedures and design their strategies and plans.
+Working side-by-side with ILO experts, counterpart staff had the opportunity to learn by doing and ask for ad hoc advice and support.
 Reciprocally, by working day-to-day with their counterparts, ILO experts were able to develop a much more detailed understanding of the constraints they face and, therefore, were in a much better position to both gauge and target their technical assistance.

-In this framework, the project's interventions were delivered by the partner institutions and through their systems.
-The project's counterparts stood at the forefront of the interface with all other stakeholders and they were seen as the main actors in delivering services to the people.
+Within this framework the project's interventions were delivered by the partner institutions and through their systems.
+The project counterparts stood at the forefront of the interface with all other stakeholders and were seen as the main actors delivering services to the people.

-the of Timor-Leste, technical case cooperation projects also contributed to address the lack of technical staff in a number of newly established government institutions.
-With financial assistance provided through output-based service contracts, key national officials were recruited under Government conditions and against employment contracts issued by the project's counterparts.
-During a predetermined period, the project trained and coached the new officials and, at the end of the contract, the counterpart institution absorbed those staff with proven abilities and skills for new permanent positions, promoting and enhancing the sustainability of the investment initiated by the project.
-This constituted another element of the paradigm shift from the way development projects were typically conceived, designed and implemented and allowed the project's partners to retain national professional expertise developed during the lifespan of the project.
+In the case of Timor-Leste, technical cooperation projects also contributed to addressing the lack of technical staff in a number of newly-established government institutions.
+With financial assistance provided through output-based service contracts, key national officials were recruited under Government conditions and against employment contracts issued by the project counterparts.
+During a predetermined period the project trained and coached the new officials and, at the end of the contract, the counterpart institution absorbed those staff with proven abilities and skills into new permanent positions, promoting and enhancing the sustainability of the investment initiated by the project.
+This constituted another element of the paradigm shift away from how development projects were typically conceived, designed and implemented and allowed the project partners to retain national professional expertise developed during the lifespan of the project.

-As far as the delivery mechanisms are concerned, the embedded approach promotes a 'light approach', whereby the project acts as a facilitator and a coach, providing tailor-made technical assistance and using its resources to pilot innovative solutions to address the challenges that the counterparts face and to eventually to support them in delivering services to the people.
+As far as the delivery mechanisms are concerned, the embedded approach promotes a 'light approach', whereby the project acts as a facilitator and a coach, providing tailor-made technical assistance and using its resources to pilot innovative solutions to addressing the challenges that the counterparts face and eventually to help them deliver services to the people.

-In doing so, the project develops the partners' capacity to work for the poor, rather than working for the poor directly, and, in doing so, strengthens its counterparts' self-confidence, improves their visibility and enhances the local ownership of the initiative.
-Therefore, it is clear that the embedded approach strongly contrasts with other modalities in which 'advisors' are placed in government institutions to substitute the functions of the local officials.
+By so doing the project develops the partners' capacity to work for the poor, rather than through working for the poor directly, and thereby strengthens its counterparts' self-confidence, improves their visibility and enhances the local ownership of the initiative.
+It is therefore clear that the embedded approach strongly contrasts with other modalities in which 'advisors' are placed in government institutions as substitutes for the local officials.